aarav-gupta01/smart-home-sensor/README.md

 - Both sensor drivers and the combined read loop have been tested with live hardware.
 - Mosquitto is configured and running on the Raspberry Pi.
-- `esp32/publisher.py` connects the ESP32 to Wi-Fi and publishes a hardcoded JSON test payload to the broker.
-Verified end to end against `pi/mqtt/subscriber.py`, which receives the message, decodes it with `json.loads()`, and prints a value from it.
+- `esp32/publisher.py` provides importable Wi-Fi and MQTT helpers:
+  `connect_network()`, `connect_client()`, and `publish_data(client, topic,
+  data)`.
+It has no top-level side effects, so `main.py` can import it safely.
+- `esp32/main.py` brings up Wi-Fi and the MQTT client once before the read loop, then publishes one JSON object per sensor per reading, each to its own topic.
+Verified end to end on live hardware: both topics arrive at the subscriber with complete payloads.
+- `pi/mqtt/subscriber.py` subscribes to `roomsensor/#`, so one script receives both sensors, and prints every key in each decoded payload.
 - Wi-Fi credentials live in a gitignored `hidden.py` that is never committed.
   Non-secret settings live in per-device config modules.

 Not implemented yet:

-- Publishing real sensor readings. `esp32/publisher.py` sends a hardcoded `{"distance": 42}` test payload, publishes once, and exits.
-It is a standalone script and is not imported or called by `esp32/main.py`, so no measurement from either sensor has crossed MQTT yet.
 - Wi-Fi or MQTT reconnection handling
+- Persisting readings to a database
 - The web dashboard
 - Complete wiring documentation
 - Automated tests